giomasce/asmc/README.md

    nowadays. `asmg` can be compiled by `asmasm`.
 See above for what is implemented in the G environment.

+ * `asmg0` is an effort at reducing even more `asmg` binary seed, by introducing a smaller language called G0 between the binary seed and the G language.
+It is currently a very experimental effort (even more experimental than the rest) and it does not work at all.

  * `boot` contains a simple bootloader that can be used to boot all of the above (in the minimalistic style of the rest of the project).
 For the moment is cannot be compiled with `asmasm`,